What is the actual price of ‘happiness’?

 “Look around you,” the local guide repeated what he was saying.

 So my friend did just that.
 He looked around him.
-And only then he realised that he was seeing the lush green valleys, the view of the small town beneath, the swaying trees, the wild flowers dancing in the wind, the bright blue sky…
+And only then he realized that he was seeing the lush green valleys, the view of the small town beneath, the swaying trees, the wild flowers dancing in the wind, the bright blue sky…

 “Isn’t it beautiful?” the local guide smiled.